ibanner/wp-bh/wp-content/plugins/ewww-image-optimizer/readme.txt

 In general, these lists only apply to shared hosting services.
 If the providers below have VPS or dedicated server options, those will likely work just fine.
 If you have any contributions or corrections to these lists, please contact me via the form at https://ewww.io

-Webhosts where things work out of the box.
+Webhosts where things work (mostly) out of the box.

 * [A2 Hosting](https://partners.a2hosting.com/solutions.php?id=5959&url=638): EWWW IO is installed automatically for new sites, and is fully supported by A2 (referral link).
 Their Prime+SSD hosting is very nice (and still cheap).
 * [Bluehost](http://www.bluehost.com)